 3.1 The IFMGA Mountain Guide receives professional training in all guiding, technical and climbing skills, from guiding groups while hiking, classic mountaineering in all sectors, to treks on high altitude peaks or accompanying expeditions; and while under training, opportunities are provided for the Guide to gain further experience.

-3.2 He is tested and examined in all subjects.
-The complete skills of a IFMGA Mountain Guide are listed in the actual version of the reference handbook “Skills and Certifications IFMGA Mountain Guides”.
+3.2 He/she is tested and examined in all subjects.
+The complete skills of an IFMGA Mountain Guide are listed in the current version of the Reference Handbook “Skills and Certifications IFMGA Mountain Guides”.

 3.3 Any experienced mountaineer who complies with the requirements of the IFMGA standard can start the training to become a qualified IFMGA Mountain Guide.
-Training, assessment and certification are organized by the responsible institution in a Member Association, or may also take place through the IFMGA in especially organised multinational training.
+Training, assessment and certification are organised by the responsible institution in a Member Association, or may also take place through the IFMGA in especially organised multinational training.
 Training courses are delivered in the English language.
 The qualified Guide will obtain IFMGA recognition when they become a member of an IFMGA Member

 The Training Scheme